TechSapna/JavaScript-Essentials/Execution Contexts/README.md

-## Notes: Execution Contexts and Hoisting
+## Execution Contexts and Hoisting

 #### Basic Concepts
 - **Expressions**: Everything in JavaScript is an expression, either as a name/value pair or an object.